moriahcaruso/HathiTrustYAMLgenerator/HowTo.md

 ## Recording item information
 Create a copy of **[this template](https://docs.google.com/spreadsheets/d/1tXg4p4iouy6OBnflIgYaC_AVBDDvhF_pym7eYVc6RMc/edit?usp=sharing)**.
 Fill in the required item information as detailed below.

-- By entering information for multiple items in individual rows, multiple YAML files may be generated at once.
+- By entering information for multiple items in successive rows, multiple YAML files may be generated at once.
 - To prevent any alteration to date formats, etc., which would prevent processing, apply plain-text formatting to all cells in the data-entry spreadsheet.
 - An example spreadsheet complete with input values is available [here](https://docs.google.com/spreadsheets/d/1ixc8uVCmZAgtEU8S446XntZoeRVsCPcLSX_R-KnLD_4/edit?usp=sharing).
 - Example output YAML files--both generated from the sample spreadsheet above--are available **[here](https://drive.google.com/a/uw.edu/file/d/1XL9BSejpJKPZbwVYZAmtgE4CiJe2pRmT/view?usp=sharing)** and **[here](https://drive.google.com/a/uw.edu/file/d/1MNK9B0tXiLXbOJW8AZ6pKKT5b-7uj5NY/view?usp=sharing)**.
 Note that YAML files output by the script will have the file extension ".yml", not "_YAML.txt" as with these sample files.
 - Much of the documentation below has been taken directly from [ruthtillman's](https://github.com/ruthtillman) [yaml-generator-for-hathitrust](https://github.com/ruthtillman/yaml-generator-for-hathitrust) repository, which is the source of the Python script used here.
-- Information regarding conventions for the use of page tags (in ALL CAPS in the table below) was taken directly from HathiTrust documentation available **[here](https://drive.google.com/file/d/0B0EHs5JWGUMLWjU2OHVhQzN5WEk/view)**.
+- Column headings in ALL CAPS below (FRONT_COVER, COPYRIGHT, etc.) are HathiTrust page tags, and image file numbers input in these columns will be tagged as such.
+The page-tag information given below was taken directly from a HathiTrust-provided example YAML file available **[here](https://drive.google.com/file/d/0B0EHs5JWGUMLWjU2OHVhQzN5WEk/view)**.
+(The example YAML file is linked to from the [HathiTrust Cloud Validation and Packaging Service document](https://docs.google.com/document/d/1OQ0SKAiOH8Xi0HVVxg4TryBrPUPtdv4qA70d8ghRltU/edit?usp=sharing).
+- It is important to remember that anytime you enter a number in the spreadsheet to indicate a captured page image or images, you are entering the number(s) for an *image file* or set of *image files*, **not** for pages in a book or document, the numbering of which will of course differ from that of image files.
+- When entering image numbers in the spreadsheet, exclude leading zeros and filename extensions.
+For example, to input 00000001.tif, in the FRONT_COVER column, enter "1".

 | Column Heading | Input Instructions |
 | --- | --- |